dokku/dokku/docs/deployment/schedulers/k3s.md

 ### Supported Resource Management Properties

-The `docker-local` scheduler supports a minimal list of resource _limits_ and _reservations_.
+The `k3s` scheduler supports a minimal list of resource _limits_ and _reservations_.
 The following properties are supported:

 #### Resource Limits